 Pupil's name:

 Address:

 Condition or illness:

-Name of medication to be carried and/or administered:
+Name of medication to be carried and/or admir nistered:

-Details of what constitutes an emergency (i.e. where school staff/medical intervention will be required):
+Details of what constitutes an emergen acy (i.e. where school staff/medical intervention

+will be required):

-In the event of the above, procedures to be taken in an emergency:
+In the event of the above, procedures to be tak ren in an emergency:

-Contact details of Parent or Guardian:
+Contact details of Parent or Guardia n:

 Full name:

 Phone number during school/unit hours:

 Relationship to pupil:

-I request that \\\\\ carries their medication with them to use as prescribed or when necessary.
-I agree to inform the school in writing if I wish to withdraw this request and I will complete a new form if the information changes.
+I request that car ries their medication with them to use as prescribed or

+when necessary.
+I agree to inform the school is complete a new form if the information change in writing if I wish to withdraw this request and I will s.

 Signature: Date:

-Head Teacher Authorisation: Date:
+Head Teacher Authorisation:

 Signature: Date:

-Staff training record - administering medicines.
+Staff training record - administering medicines